aj-medianet/energy-usage-app/README.md

 ### Navigation Menu

-This story requires that our progressive web app have an easy to use navigation menu that includes all our app’s views
+This story requires that our progressive web app have an easy to use navigation menu that includes all our app’s views.

-- [X] Create web framework for our web app
+- [X] Create a web framework for our web app.

-- [ ] Create a Navigation Menu that is easy to use and displays each app view
+- [ ] Create a Navigation Menu that is easy to use and displays each app view.

+- [ ] Create Test Cases to test if each link could navigate to the correct page.

 ---

 ###  Devices Page with Device Info

-This story requires our progressive web app to have information displayed in a readily available, clear and well formatted manner
+This story requires our progressive web app to have information displayed in a readily available, clear, and well-formatted manner.

 - [X] Write database queries to display device information

-- [X] Create an appropriate UI/UX for the user to view energy usage and other pertinent information ls
+- [X] Create an appropriate UI/UX for the user to view energy usage and other pertinent information

+- [ ] Create Test Cases to test if the Device Table could display a correct number of devices.

 ---

 ###  Device On/Off

-This story requires our progressive web app to display when a device was turned on and off
+This story requires our progressive web app to display when a device was turned on and off.

-- [X] Write database query(ies) to find device on or off (0 or 1)
+- [X] Write database query(ies) to find the device on or off (0 or 1)

-- [X] Add to interface to show device on/off data
+- [X] Add to interface to show the device on/off data

+- [ ] Create Test Cases to test if the Device Table displays the same as the data we had in the database

 ---

-### Current Power vs Average Power
+### Current Power vs. Average Power

-This story requires our progressive web app to display a comparison of a device’s current power consumption to its average power consumption
+This story requires our progressive web app to display a comparison of a device’s current power consumption to its average power consumption.

 - [ ] Write database queries and endpoint to get current and average power consumptions for a device

-- [ ] Add current power vs average power display to device page
+- [ ] Add current power vs. average power display to the device page

+- [ ] Create Test Cases to test if the Device Table displays the same as the data we had in the database

 ---